nouranali/classify-Spotify-music-genres-from-spotify-API-/README.md

  - scipy

 ### Checkout the notebook [here](https://nbviewer.jupyter.org/github/nouranali/classify-Spotify-music-genres-from-spotify-API-/blob/master/spotify%20genres.ipynb) to show all plots "plotly isn't rendered on github yet"
-### also checkout the .py files for codes interacting with API
+### also checkout the .py file for codes interacting with API

 ## Resources: